-Rock climbers, hikers, anthropology and wildlife enthusiasts from around the world flock to boulders of West Texas' Hueco Tanks State Park & Historic Site that has one of the largest and oldest concentrations of Indian rock paintings in North America.
+Rock climbers, hikers, anthropology and wildlife enthusiasts from around the world flock to boulders of West Texas' Hueco Tanks State Park & Historic Site, one of the largest and oldest concentrations of Indian rock paintings in North America.

 "It's like an outdoor museum," Texas State Park Ranger Wanda Olszewski told journalists during a recent visit to Hueco Tanks.
 Sounds like "Waco", but it's 32 miles northeast of El Paso.